spribojac/VBA-challenge/README.md

 There is an additional functionality which returns the stock with the greatest % decrease, greatest % increase, and largest total stock volume for a given year

-The attached VBA files include the master script (all functions/calculations combined), and three separate modules to allow the script to run more efficiently if needed
+The entire function can be found in Module 5.
+The additional three modules separate the functions to allow the script to run more efficiently if needed.

 ### VBA Module descriptions
 -------------------------------------------------------------------------------------------------------------------------------------------------